helix-editor/spellbook/README.md

 Currently the `check` API works well for `en_US` - a relatively simple dictionary - though it should work reasonably well for most other dictionaries.
 Some dictionaries which use complex compounding directives may work less well.
 The `suggest` API is not yet implemented but is planned.

 Spellbook should be considered to be in _alpha_.
-Part of the Hunspell test corpus has been ported and there are a healthy number of unit tests, but there are certainly bugs to be found.
+Part of the Hunspell test corpus has been successfully ported and there are a healthy number of unit tests, but there are certainly bugs to be found.

 ### Feature flags